-The overall reliability for the 2019-20 year has shown a consistent fault-related performance.
-At time of writing, the forecast default price path SAIDI and SAIFI are perilously close to being exceeded.
-Most of this can be attributed to the December 2019 lightning and flood events and a slightly higher than historical level of planned outages (new live line working protocols).
-The forecast suggests end-of-year SAIDI being 200 (210 target) and SAIFI 1.89 (1.65 target), assisted by suspending planned outages post December 2019.
+The overall reliability for the 2020-21 year has shown a significantly improved fault-related performance.
+At time of writing, the forecast normalised SAIDI and SAIFI are comfortably below the default price path normalised limits and EA Networks' own targets.
+The weather has been particularly benign over the last 11 months which has helped reliability immensely.
+The planned outage SAIDI and SAIFI forecast are above the average levels and this is mostly attributed to delayed planned work from late 2019-20.
+The forecast suggests end-of-year total SAIDI being 177 (230 target) and total SAIFI 1.33 (1.65 target).